 Additionally, there is an interpersonal speaking and presentational writing activity to review the above future unit.
 This Super 7 Find Someone Who is perfect to review before an assessment.
 See the blog post Find Someone Who Spanish Interpersonal Speaking for ways to mix up this activity.

-Finally, all of the Future Super 7 activities above are together in this money-saving Super 7 future bundle.
+Finally, all of the Future Super 7 activities above are together in this money-saving Future Bundle in my shop OR Super 7 future bundle on TPT.
 This is a clear choice if you want both the unit and the review activity.

 How to Teach ir + a future tense in Spanish Class